enhatem/flip_trajectory_generation/README.md

 # flip_trajectory_generation
-Flip trajectory generator that solves an optimization problem using fmincon in Matlab to generate the optimal trajectory
+This repository used MATLAB solvers to that solve an optimization problem to generate feasible and optimal flip trajectories for quadrotors